 What we eat significantly impacts our health, including our risk of developing health conditions, like cancer.
 The World Cancer Research Fund estimates that 30% to 50% of all cancer cases could be prevented if people followed a healthier diet and lifestyle.

-Many foods contain beneficial compounds that research suggests could help to reduce the risk of cancer.
-Meanwhile, we may want to steer clear of foods that have been linked to cancer.
+Many foods contain beneficial compounds that research suggests could help reduce the risk of cancer.
+Meanwhile, we may want to avoid foods linked to cancer.

-10 foods that might help to reduce the risk of cancer
+10 foods that might help reduce the risk of cancer

 1. Carrots